 - Guaranteed departures on the first Saturday of every month throughout the year

-- Single room accommodations and upgraded hotels are available for a supplement
+- Single room accommodations available with a supplement

 - Discounts and special deals are usually available on certain dates and for advance purchase